 Do not take ramipril if you are also taking:

 aliskiren-containing medications and have kidney problems or Type 2 diabetes

-Do not take ramipril if you or your family have a history of swelling of the face, lips, tongue, throat, intestines, hands
+Do not take ramipril if you have any of the following medical conditions:

 Do not take ramipril if you are pregnant or intend to become pregnant.

 Ramipril may affect your developing baby if you take it during pregnancy.

 Do not take ramipril if you are breastfeeding.